and3rson/django-searchable-select/README.md

 coverage report
 ```

-To add a new Django version for testing, add it into `tox.ini`, lines 3-4.
+To add a new Django version for testing, add it into `tox.ini`.

 Why do we need `tox` and `coverage combine`?
 Because different versions of Python & libraries lead to different code execution: for example, consider this code: